-A lost and found collection box is located in the PreK/K hall.
-A student who loses an item should check the lost and found box.
+A lost and found collection is located in the PreK/K hall.
+A student who loses an item should check here.
 The district discourages bringing personal items of high monetary value to school, as the district is not responsible for lost or stolen items.
 The campus will dispose of lost and found items at the end of each semester.